chaochao/Practice_react_flux/README.md

-some note: working on dropdown now
+some note: working on dropdown now lecture 18